codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

    .. image:: /img/manage_classes/notifychild.png
       :alt: Notify Child Courses

-3. In the **Notification Message** text box, enter the message to instructors that explains the changes that have been made to the master course and are now available in the child course.
+3. In the **Notification Message** text box, enter the message to instructors that explains the changes that have been made to the parent course and are now available in the child course.

    .. image:: /img/manage_classes/sendnotification.png
       :alt: Notification Message

    The message can include details of all the changes made in each assignment or just be a summary.
 If a summary is included, instructors can pull the assignments and review the information in the publish assignment changelog.

-   **Note:** To view a history of all notifications sent for published updates in the master course, click the **View Sent Notification** link.
+   **Note:** To view a history of all notifications sent for published updates in the parent course, click the **View Sent Notification** link.

    After a notification has been sent, a **Download** icon is displayed in the upper right corner of the course.